This easy vegan jambalaya recipe is ready in 30 minutes in one bowl.

 - Vegan sausage – there is a variety of vegan sausage available on the market, from tofu Italian sausage often flavored with Italian herbs like rosemary to pea-based sausages.
 However, tofu sausages tend to crumble into this dish, and I prefer to use Beyond Meat sausages or the Alternative Meat Co. sausages.
 These two options taste very similar to chorizo and add a similar meaty texture and spicy flavor as you used to eat in an authentic jambalaya.
 They also hold shape very well even if you rewarm the dish.

-- Beans – play with the sort of beans, swap kidney beans by cannellini beans, or chickpeas by peas!
+- Beans – play with the sort of beans, swap kidney beans for cannellini beans, or chickpeas for peas!
 All these options are very tasty and flavorsome.